material-foundation/material-font-disk-loader-ios/README.md

 ## Overview

-In order to use custom fonts on iOS the font assets need to be registered before they can be used.
-Font Disk Loader lazily registers your custom fonts.
+Font Disk Loader lazily registers custom fonts and caches them even if they are not included in the app's info.plist.

 ## Installation